 A list compiled by long-time food server Daniel J. Cartier.

 "Can I get you folks anything else?"

-I was thinking about my own career as a food server, and I realize I've actually waited on some cool people.
+I was thinking about my own career as a food server, and realize I've waited on many well-known people.

 For anyone who's interested, here's a very incomplete list of....

 1. Roseanne: I actually just got her a menu.
 It was years before the Twitter fiasco.
 She was friendly.

 2. Billy Crystal: Really nice guy.
 He gave me a $100 tip.
 He kept telling jokes and asking me if he looked bloated.

 3. Arthur Miller: The whole time I wanted to ask him what being married to Marilyn Monroe was like.
 Can you imagine?
 The owner of the restaurant gave his table a rare bottle of champagne.
 It was a zillion years old and had been sitting on a top shelf forever.
 The cork had expanded so much, not even the big bouncer (yes - the restaurant had bouncers) could get the damn thing open.
 I made Mr. Miller’s whole table laugh as I described the bouncer hunched over, with the bottle between his legs as he tried to pry it open with a corkscrew.